Aricg/build-ffmpeg-xvid-x264-plus-on-ubuntu/README.md

 install-ffmpeg-xvid-x264-ubuntu
 ===============================

-Installs encoding packages included on Ubuntu 10 or 12.04 and builds the latest stable releases of x264 xvid and ffmpeg
+Installs encoding packages included on Ubuntu 10/12.04 and builds the latest stable releases of x264 xvid and ffmpeg

 Packages for build env
 ----------------------